Discover How to Grow Spiritually

 Bible reading, study, and meditation is the first step for people who want to grow spiritually.

 Talk to God

 Next is communicating with God, which we typically call praying.
 Yet for many people prayer is one way.
 They tell God what they need or want.
 Sometimes they thank him or even praise him (1 Thessalonians 5:16-18).

 Yet prayer should be bidirectional.
 It should be a dialogue.
 We talk to God, and we listen to what he has to say (John 14:26).
 It takes practice to hear the gentle voice of the Holy Spirit, but learning to hear from God is worth the effort.

 Prayer is the second step that helps us grow spiritually.

 Engage in Community

 Just as God lives in relationship with himself as Father, Son, and Holy Spirit, so too does he desire to be in relationship with us.
 He created us for community.
 This means spending time with other followers of Jesus.
-We should not neglect this (Hebrews 10:24-25).
-Wherever two or more hang out in his name, he is there (Matthew 18:20).
-A unique spiritual connection occurs when we do this.

 This could happen at church, or it could happen in other places.
 While Church should be a great place for Christian relationships to develop, many gatherings lack this opportunity for meaningful connection.
 God created us in his image to thrive in community.